karlosdaniel451/message-chat/README.md

-# go-rest-api-template
+# message-chat

-Template for Go RESTful API servers using Fiber
+Message chat application using Go and NATS.